Vegan peanut butter hot fudge sauce is so rich and smooth, and absolutely delicious over ice cream!

 Add the peanut butter and vegan buttery spread stir until smooth and melted.

-Put the cornstarch and the 2 Tablespoons coconut milk in a small container with a lid and shake well until combined.
+Put the cornstarch and the 2 Tablespoons non-dairy milk in a small container with a lid and shake well until combined.
 Slowly pour the cornstarch mixture into the pot and stir until the hot fudge thickens.

 Remove the pot from the heat and set aside so the hot fudge cools enough to serve.